harshanL/tms/README.md

 and deletion(DELETE HTTP) of Team entities.
 10. tms_web/teams/{team-id}/top-players - Lists(GET) Top players of a given team id.
 11. tms_web/teams/{team-id}/players - Lists(GET) players of a given team id.

+## Further Improvements
+1. Incorporate a resource authorization mechanism along with a proper permission model by assigning permissions to created roles and validating resource accesses against granted permissions
+2. Track the stats
+3. Additional business rule validations (ex: 10 players for a match from a team)
+4. Module breakdown : However, in Django REST framework, views can act as the business layer as well and I was unable to come up with a proper module breakdown for the business layer.
+Different people suggest different things (ie. add business logic to serializers, add logic to view, define separate service modules) and I couldn't figure out what's correct or wrong (probably because I'm new to Python and I'm not mush familiar with python best practises).